Azure/ng-deploy-azure/README.md

 ### Angular CLI <a name="angular-cli"></a>

-1. Install the Angular CLI (v8 or greater).
+1. Install the Angular CLI.

    ```sh
    npm install -g @angular/cli
    ```

-1. Run `ng --version`, make sure you have angular CLI version v8.0.0 or greater.
+2. Run `ng --version`, make sure you have angular CLI version v14 or greater.

-1. If need instructions to update the CLI, [follow these upgrade instructions](https://www.npmjs.com/package/@angular/cli#updating-angular-cli).
+3. If need instructions to update the CLI, [follow these upgrade instructions](https://www.npmjs.com/package/@angular/cli#updating-angular-cli).

-1. Update your project using the command:
+4. Update your project using the command:

    ```sh
    ng update @angular/cli @angular/core